obaidpervaizgill/ScalaJarBuildTest/README.md

 **This notebook covers my aim at learning software engineering principles from the best developers**

-**In this repository, I try setting up a local github repository that is linked to an IntelliJIdea project using Scala and is then compiled through Travis CI**
+**In this repository, I try setting up a code repository that is linked to my project and is tested for continuous integration.
+I do the following;**

 # *Part 1: Setting up a GitHub repository, local and origin*
 ![GitHub Logo](http://blog.davidecoppola.com/wp-content/uploads/2016/11/GitHub-logo-header.png)